m2lines/gz21_ocean_momentum/README.md

 * [the output of the data step][datasets/M2LInES/gz21-forcing-cm26] and
 * [the trained model](https://huggingface.co/M2LInES/gz21-ocean-momentum).

+As of 2023-12-08, these are currently low-resolution: forcings generated for few time points (100 vs. 4000 available), and a model trained on that data.

 ## Contributing
 We are not currently accepting contributions outside of the M2LInES and ICCS projects until we have reached a code release milestone.